mattermost/docs/source/developer/mobile-developer-setup.rst

 Setting up gradle variables
 ++++++++++++++++++++++++++++

- - Place the *my-release-key.keystore* file under a directory that you have access, it can be in your home directory or even under *android/app* in the project folder.
+ - Place the *my-release-key.keystore* file under a directory that you can access.
+It can be in your home directory or even under *android/app* in the project folder so long as it is not checked in.
- - Edit the file ~/.gradle/gradle.properties or create it if one does not exist and add the following:
+ - Edit the file ~/.gradle/gradle.properties, or create it if one does not exist, and add the following:

    .. code-block:: bash